Palace of Khudáyár Khán: Description

 Originally the palace had seven courtyards and 114 (or, by some accounts, 119) rooms.
 Of these original spaces, 5 courtyards and 19 rooms survive.
 Many of the interiors have been restored, and there are particularly fine examples of wood carving, panelled and painted ceilings, and wall paintings.
-The throne room is intact and you can sit on a replica throne: is in the Hermitage Museum in St Petersburg.
+The restored throne room has replica throne, which visitors can sit on.
+Khudayar Khan's original throne is now in the Hermitage Museum in St Petersburg, Russia.

 Construction

 Constructed by sixteen thousand conscripted or enslaved workers using one thousand carts to transport materials, the eighty master builders designed and built an ornate structure of variegated colors and rich ornaments with geometric patterns, arabesques, and floral motifs all made from ceramic tiles and based on tales of the Orient.

+Reconstruction

+In 2009, the restoration works began in the palace.
+Restoration of the right side of the main building facade has been completed.
+Woodcarvers recreated several new doors and eight columns.
+The infrastructure of the museum has been improved.

+In 2011, based on the decision of the first President of the Republic of Uzbekistan "On measures to radically improve the architectural image of the city and the infrastructure of the city", the second restoration of the palace was started.
+Metal fences with national motifs were installed around the palace, the north-western part of the palace was demolished, and the local history museum was re-equipped.

 Current use

 Today the palace is a national monument and a museum.
 It is open to the public and guided tours are available.
 The palace is also used as a venue for many of Kokand’s festivals and events, including the biennial International Festival of Handicrafters.